sage-code/maj/alphabet.md

 **Notes:**

-* Maj has a large range of familiar sounds, easy to produce;
+* Maj has a large range of sounds, easy to produce by humans;
 * Maj sounds are produced with your tongue behind your teeth;
-* Maj do not use "th" and "sh" digraphs like English do;
 * You will never bite yourself or spit around when you speak Maj;
+* Maj has deterministic phonetic rules, no need to spell words;

 **Tools:**